 This is done by partitioning the memory for the Windows OS to operate.

 You would also need the ISO file of the Windows OS or the disk to get the OS up and running.
-One can also easily integrate it with Parallels which was the top pick for emulators.
+One can also easily integrate it with Parallels, the top pick for emulators.

 Wine Bottler

-Ranking 8 on the list is Wine Bottler.
-A simple but ingenious way of emulating Windows apps unto the Mac OS.
+Wine Bottler is ranked eighth on the list—a simple but ingenious way of emulating Windows apps to the Mac OS.

-It can run windows programs on Mac and even for advanced users.
-Wine Bottler allows users to select options such as installing special dependencies and turning any .exe file into a self-contained application.
+It can run Windows programs on Mac and even for advanced users.
+Wine Bottler allows users to select options such as installing unique dependencies and turning any .exe file into a self-contained application.

 Citrix XenApp